 When someone sits on it.

 Now what?!
-Read: How Blogging Improves Customer Experience
+From customer experience we jump ship to read: How Blogging Improves Customer Experience